Calorie Intake Calculator

 Calorie Balance

-The balance between calorie intake and calorie burn determines whether you will lose, gain or maintain weight.
+The balance between calorie intake and burn determines weight outcomes:

 Factors that Influence Your Caloric Needs